Subfly/YABA/TERMS_OF_SERVICE.md

 - All applicable privacy and data protection regulations
 - All applicable copyright and intellectual property laws
 - Any third-party terms of service for integrated services
+- Apple's iCloud Terms of Service for CloudKit usage

+### 4.4 CloudKit Usage
+By using YABA, you agree to CloudKit synchronization and are responsible for:
+- Your iCloud account security and management
+- CloudKit data backup and recovery
+- CloudKit synchronization settings
+- Compliance with Apple's CloudKit terms
+- Managing CloudKit data after app deletion

 ## 5. No Warranty